Warfare in News

 Further Reading

-The Avro Type 698 VULCAN
+The Avro Type 698 Vulcan: Design and Development

 (Hardback - 328 pages)by David W. Fildes